Crucif3ry/Subnet-Mask-Calculator/README.md

 SUMMARY

-SatuRn is a fast and simple subnet mask calculator in python.

-For ipv4 ans Ipv6
+SatuRn is a fast and simple subnet mask calculator in python for ipv4 ans Ipv6

 INSTALLATION

-download the zip file, extract and run the script in the terminal
+Download the zip file, extract and run the script in the terminal

 LISCENCE